-Liquid concealer is available for everyone, with every skin type.
-It’s especially wonderful for people with dry skin that need the extra moisture, and a solid barrier to lock in moisture.
+Liquid concealer is available for everyone with every skin type.
+It’s especially wonderful for people with dry skin that need extra moisture and a solid barrier to lock in moisture.

 Stick concealer is usually found in a matte or satin finish.
 It’s available for both medium and full coverage.
 It’s not common to come across this type of makeup in a sheer coverage option.